AviatrixSystems/Docs/Downloads/samlclient.rst

 Mac |mac|
 *********

-Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__
+Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
+Please make sure that you are running macOS 10.12(Sierra) or higher.

 If you have installed version 1.4.26 or lower please uninstall before you install the newer version